Kein Bock mehr auf die Pille?! Alternative Verhütung 2.0

 Or maybe not?

-2. Contraceptive without a pill
+2. Contraception without the pill

 3. Are there alternatives?